Skip to content

 [D]

-reveals strong prejudice against urban areas.
+reveals a strong prejudice against urban areas.

 30. In the last paragraph, the author shows his appreciation of